Snow, Ice & Sleet Cause Slip & Fall Injuries in Kansas City

 The Law Office of Kevin J. McManus represents clients throughout Missouri and Kansas.
 Winter weather in both states can pose a significant risk for a variety of injuries.
 If you fall on another person’s property, do not assume the weather is to blame.
 You could have a claim against the property owner for your medical expense, physical pain, loss of income, and other damages.

-To schedule a free consultation with a slip and fall attorney in Kansas City, call 816-203-0143 to speak with a member of our legal team.
+To schedule a free consultation with our slip and fall attorney in Kansas City, call 816-203-0143 to speak with our legal team.